Rock Rail: History

 During February 2016, the company announced its first rolling stock leasing deal, valued at £200 million, for 25 Class 717 dual-voltage electric multiple units (EMUs) on behalf of Govia Thameslink Railway.
 On 4 October 2016, Rock Rail also financed the purchase of 20 Class 745 and 38 Class 755 multiple units for Abellio Greater Anglia; the deal, at a cost reportedly in excess of £600 million, was described by Abellio UK Managing Director Dominic Booth as one part of "the largest-ever privately-funded train procurement in the UK".

 Rock Rail's founder, Mark Swindell, described the company's role as a 'direct pipeline' for investors in infrastructure, contrasting it against Private Finance Initiatives and index funds, which allegedly made it an object of interest to numerous other companies within the insurance industry.
 Management has reportedly viewed the general state of Britain's rolling stock as 'elderly' and prime opportunities for being involved in its replacement.

 Throughout the early 2020s, Rock Rail finalised numerous contracts with train operators, such as for the purchase of Class 701 electric multiple units for South Western Railway, Hitachi-built Class 805 and 807 high speed trains for Avanti West Coast, and similar Class 810s for East Midlands Railway.
 By November 2020, Rock Rail had secured £3 billion of investment in excess of 1,500 new rolling stock, which was for the use of five separate British train franchises, since February 2016; this activity had reportedly accounted for roughly 40 percent of all passenger rolling stock orders in the UK rail market across this period. the company's fleet had exclusively comprised electric and bi-mode trains.

 By the end of the 2010s, Rock Rail had diversified its operations into both the Australian and continental European markets.
 In December 2021, a Memorandum of Understanding was signed between Rock Rail and the University of Birmingham's Centre for Railway Research and Education (BCRRE) for a partnership on addressing railway rolling stock cyber security issues.

+In 2026 Rock Rail was selected by the Massachusetts Bay Transportation Authority and Keolis in the United States to procure seven 4-car BEMU trains from Stadler for use on the Fairmount Line.